12 Best Cities in Switzerland

 Geneva is Switzerland's most multicultural city, thanks in part to it being home to the headquarters of the United Nations.
 This melting pot of cultures has resulted in great international restaurants and very unique attractions to visit.

-For science geeks, you can't beat a visit to CERN (European Organization for Nuclear Research) and its groundbreaking research on the "God particle."
+Science geeks will find plenty of things to do in Geneva, starting with a visit to CERN (European Organization for Nuclear Research) and its groundbreaking research on the "God particle."
 Then there's also Geneva's observatory, responsible for assessing the accuracy of Swiss timepieces.
 And if timekeeping is your thing, Geneva is also home to the Patek Philippe Museum, the world-famous luxury watch manufacturer.

 Other great stops are the International Red Cross and Red Crescent Museum, and the International Museum of the Reformation.
 And don't forget to take a walk around the Old Town, home to cobblestone streets lined with adorable boutique shops, the St. Pierre Cathedral, and plenty of charming cafés.